Danny Tickle: Widnes Vikings (2014-15)

 Tickle was linked with a move to the Widnes Vikings for the 2013 Super League season, but the move never came to fruition.
 Until 12-months later however, Tickle joined the Widnes club for the 2014 season onwards.
-He was released from Widnes during the 2016 Super League season, due to an incident outside a nightclub.
+In November 2015, Tickle was assaulted outside a nightclub in Ashton-in-Makerfield.
+Tickle suffered a fractured skull as a result of the incident, and it was initially believed that the injury would bring his playing career to an end.
+He was released by Widnes in March 2016.